jenstornell/kirby-boiler-field/README.md

 ## jQuery field plugin

-To make javascript calls work both before and after save it's good to hook it by using a [jQuery field plugin](https://forum.getkirby.com/t/panel-field-javascript-click-does-not-work-after-save/3474/7).
+To make javascript calls work both before and after save, it's good to hook it by using a [jQuery field plugin](https://forum.getkirby.com/t/panel-field-javascript-click-does-not-work-after-save/3474/7).

 ## Future

-- I have not figured out how controllers work for form fields yet but it would be nice to add.
+- I have not figured out how controllers work for form fields yet, but it would be nice to add.
 - Maybe change the ajax call from get to post.